danpeirce/xpress-pic18f46k42/README.md

     * as above but added digital outputs for timing tests
     * Section added below with more detail
 * clock48MHz
-    * as above but changed internal clock to 48 MHz
+    * as above but changed internal clock to 48 MHz / 4
 	* changed uart1 baud rate to 115200.
 	* section added below with more detail
+* clock48MHz.div1
+    * fixed clock by dividing by 1 rather than 4.

 ### timingtest1 tag